Looking for a perfect Itinerary to plan your trip to Seychelles? So here’s The Ultimate Seychelles Itinerary & Travel

 ( Day 1 & 2 )

-Since we were there for 10 days, we stayed in Mahe for few days and then took a ferry to La Digue.
+Since we were there for 10 days, we stayed in Mahe for a few days and then took a ferry to La Digue.

-If you want a secluded honeymoon experience stay in the south of the island at Kempinski Seychelles or Four Seasons, these resorts are an ideal choice for a secluded vacation.
-If you want to stay right next to the beach, market, restaurants and water sports activities, Savoy Resort & Spa is a great choice or you could stay in any of the resorts in and around Beau Vallon Beach.
+If you want a secluded honeymoon experience then stay in the south of the island at Kempinski Seychelles or Four Seasons, these resorts are an ideal choice for a secluded vacation.
+If you want to stay right next to the beach, market, restaurants, and water sports activities, Savoy Resort & Spa is a great choice or you could stay in any of the resorts in and around Beau Vallon Beach.

 Paragliding, Snorkeling and diving trips are quite popular and there are numerous kiosks to book your choice of activities.
 Wednesday market at Beau Vallon Beach is also quite popular both with locals and tourists.

 Victoria market is close to the pier so you can plan your itinerary accordingly.